 This book is intended to give you an understanding of sentencing practices in the federal courts as they exist today, as well as other valuable information that will be very useful to lawyers practicing in the federal system and to defendants charged under federal laws.

 in determining sentences.
 The Seventeenth Edition of Busted by The Feds explains in detail the Booker decision, its history, reasoning and practical effects.

 Anyone who has seen the US Federal Sentencing Guidelines Manual will know how huge and complex these legal guidelines are.
-The most impressive and unique aspect of Busted by The Feds is the series of more than 30 charts and tables summarizing these guidelines.
+One of the most impressive and unique aspects of Busted by The Feds is the series of more than 30 charts and tables summarizing these guidelines.

 Here we have spent hundreds of hours analyzing the 600 pages of legalese in these guidelines, including every federal offense and all the latest amendments.
 This information has been condensed into tables like the one shown here.

 Using these tables, combined with the worksheets also in the book, even a person with no legal training can determine the Guideline sentencing range for any offense.
 You can also calculate the whole spectrum of mitigating and aggravating factors without ever having to wade through the Guidelines Manual itself.

 Armed with this information the defendant can begin to protect his rights.
 He and his lawyer can make informed choices while dealing with the court system and responding to offers of a plea bargain, etc.